You’re not alone and it does get better.

 As I write this, I realize that I guess I just want you to consider the upside to only having boys – there are SOOOOOO many, if you can get beyond the disappointment of not having a daughter.

 Here are a couple more articles I enjoyed:

-What I don’t want to see happen to you though is that you don’t bond with and attune to your kids because you are “fantasizing about” what your life would be like with a daughter or wishing it was different.
+What I don’t want to see happen to you, though, is that you don’t bond with and attune to your boys because you are “fantasizing about” what your life would be like with a daughter or wishing it was different.
 If you have a new little baby, it’s probably a good time to get a little help and support around this.
-And there is always the possibility that you have a little postpartum depression, just something to consider.
-If you are emotionally distracted and sad (even if you are physically there doing everything for your kids and meeting their physical needs and pretending to be emotionally present), your kids will feel it and it will interfere with bonding and emotional connection.
-I believe that when boys (and girls) don’t establish that connection when they are babies it sometimes results in more behavioral and emotional stuff as they get older and that can just ADD to your sense that you wish your life had been different (aka had daughters).
-This time with your boys is super important.
-There are no wrong feelings, so I am totally not saying it’s not normal or okay to feel this way.
-I am just strongly encouraging you take your feelings seriously and to continue to address it.
+And there is always the possibility that you have a little postpartum depression – just something to consider.
+If you’re emotionally distracted and sad (even if you’re physically there doing everything for your kids and meeting their physical needs and pretending to be emotionally present), your kids will feel it and it will interfere with bonding and emotional connection.
+I believe that when boys (and girls) don’t establish that connection when they’re babies, it sometimes results in more behavioral and emotional stuff as they get older.
+Unfortunately, that can just ADD to your sense that you wish your life had been different (aka had daughters).
+This time when your boys are young is super important.
+There are no wrong feelings, so I’m totally not saying it’s not normal or okay to feel this way.
+I am just strongly encouraging you take your feelings seriously and to continue to address it (and get help if you need it).
 Your son(s) will be so grateful if you can face this head on and heal so you can move on and start to realize the awesomeness of boys!

 Pardon the “God” reference below in my very secular post, but it’s a good one to remember:

 Serenity Prayer (the long version – I esp like the first 7 lines)

 to accept the things I cannot change;

 and wisdom to know the difference.

 Living one day at a time;